 After his master he started as a researcher at the Road Research Engineering Section of the EMIB research group under supervision of prof. Wim Van den bergh.
 During his research, he was part of the REjuveBIT project.

 After 9 months he started as a Ph.D. fellow, supporting a practical course using Finite Elements Method in the master year.
-Besides his educational task, he works on his PhD research in the field of road engineering which focuses on an economical and ecological analysis of the optimalisation of the use of reclaimed asphalt pavement in new bituminous mixtures.
+Besides his educational task, he works on his PhD research in the field of road engineering which focuses on an economical and environmental analysis of the optimalisation of the use of reclaimed asphalt pavement in new bituminous mixtures.
 Since then, he is part of the Sustainability Assessment reserach group under supervision of prof. Amaryllis Audenaert.

 The doctoral research is titled: